sungju-han/sungju-han.github.io/CV.md

 ### Helmholtz Centre for Environmental Research GmbH - UFZ
 #### PhD Researcher, Oct 2018 to Present (Coordinated with University of Potsdam)

-* PhD Project (ongoing): _**People's Perceptions of Nature-based Solutions for flood risks**_
+* PhD Project: _**People's Perceptions of Nature-based Solutions for flood risks**_
   * Description: This Ph.D. project investigates flood risk and perceptions of the exposed communities on Nature-based solutions (NBS) as alternatives of conventional measures, and how different constructs such as valuation of co-benefits, evaluation of risk reduction efficacy, etc. influence the acceptance of NBS.

 ### Korea Environment Institute
 #### Researcher,	Jan 2015 to Aug 2017 (Sejong, Korea)
-* Participated projects
 * Establishment of Regeneration Scheme for Post Nuclear Accident (1): based on analysis of the Fukushima Daiichi nuclear accident
 * Development of Environmental and Social Safeguard Policies and Operational guidelines of KOICA
 * Official Development Assistance (ODA) projects on supporting policy development and capacity building to Paraguay, Indonesia and Vietnam with regards to the Environment Impact Assessment (EIA) and Environmental policy
 <br/>